MicrosoftDocs/sdk-api/sdk-api-src/content/imapi2/nn-imapi2-iblockrangelist.md

 ---
 UID: NN:imapi2.IBlockRangeList
 title: IBlockRangeList
-author: windows-driver-content
+author: windows-sdk-content
 description: Use this interface to retrieve a list of continuous sector ranges on the media.
 This interface is used to describe the sectors that need to be updated on a rewritable disc when a new logical session is recorded.
 old-location: imapi\iblockrangelist.htm
 old-project: imapi
 ms.assetid: f2a3bd54-4f40-4bf0-9cbf-b507819d669f
-ms.author: windowsdriverdev
+ms.author: windowssdkdev
-ms.date: 5/21/2018
+ms.date: 05/21/2018
 ms.keywords: IBlockRangeList, IBlockRangeList interface [IMAPI], IBlockRangeList interface [IMAPI],described, imapi.iblockrangelist, imapi2/IBlockRangeList
-ms.prod: windows-hardware
+ms.prod: windows
-ms.technology: windows-devices
+ms.technology: windows-sdk
 ms.topic: interface
 req.header: imapi2.h
 req.include-header: